Hexbit-Studios/white-label-marketing-site/README.md

 ### Gaming (Default)

-The template comes pre-configured with a gaming example (Subsisters).
-Perfect for:
+The template comes pre-configured with a gaming example.
+Perfect for indie titles!

-- Bullet heaven games
-- Roguelikes
-- Indie titles

 ### SaaS Application